robertdfrench/omnios-tf-example/README.md

 # OmniOS Development Instance
-Run `terraform apply`, assuming your AWS credentials, etc are available as environment variables.
+Run `make`, assuming your AWS credentials, etc are available as environment variables.
 Requires terraform 0.12 and jq.